grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 #### Side Note: Meta-Language (ML) Syntax
 ML style languages are what I would name the opposite of C-like and they tend to have the following attributes:
 - Use whitespace indentation to denote blocks.
-- Heavier use on type inference to determine types.
+- Heavier use on type inference to determine types (leading to less type definitions being written).
 - No parenthesis to call functions, opting for a whitespace delimited list of arguments instead.
 - Uses the last evaluated expression as a return without the need of a specific return keyword.